Faari · Farmer Coordination Platform · Côte d'Ivoire

 Faari pilots within MOYÉ, the Centre d'Excellence Horticole Ivoiro-Néerlandais in Yamoussoukro, backed by Dutch government funding and a consortium of leading seed companies and agricultural research institutions.

 Centre d'Excellence Horticole Ivoiro-Néerlandais, Yamoussoukro District, Côte d'Ivoire.
 Launched August 2025.
 First cohort of 25 trainees certified; second cohort February 2026.
-Incubation of certified graduates into active farm operations begins January 2027.
+Incubation of trained graduates into active farm operations begins January 2027.

 View programme on LinkedIn →Programme consortium